South Wales and Monmouthshire Truant / Industrial School for Boys, Treharris, Glamorgan

 In 1933, the establishment became an Approved School, one of the new institutions introduced by the 1933 Children and Young Persons Act to replace the existing system of Reformatories and Industrial Schools.
 The School accommodated up to 75 Junior Boys aged below their 13th birthday at their date of admission.
 The headmaster, as he was now termed, was Mr T. Isaac.

-The School closed in 1952.
+On 5 April 1950, the School's managers gave formal notice of their intention to surrender its Certificate of approval and the establishment finally closed in 1952.
 The premises were subsequently occupied by the Dyffryn Taff Home for the Aged.
 The buildings no longer survive and the site is now occupied by modern housing.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.